quantaosun/Ambertools-OpenMM-MD/README.md

  !awk '$4=="XEY"' 7L10.pdb > ligand1.pdb
  ```

 # Warning.
-This notebook allows you to directly run a Molecular Dynamic on your Mac or Linux, for a learning purpose.
-But personaly I will never do that due to it will definitely get hot and slow.
-It is fine for the short MD like this one, but generally we do that kind of job with cloud computing or computer clusters.
+This notebook allows you to directly run a Molecular Dynamic on your Mac or Linux for a learning purpose.
+But personally, I probably will not do that.
+It will get hot and slow.
+It may be fine for the short MD like this one, but generally, we do that job with cloud computing or computer clusters.

-## Note, you can run this on cloud platform, but in that case you choose to go back to use command line which is not the primary goal of this workflow.
-To use the cliking manner one has to use a local Mac or Linux computer.

-This repository try to introduce molecular dynamics of protein-ligand complex to more people, especially those beginners, with all open-sourced resouces.
+This repository try to introduce molecular dynamics of the protein-ligand complex to more people, especially those beginners, with all open-sourced resources.
 Ambertools (https://ambermd.org/AmberTools.php), H++ web server (http://newbiophysics.cs.vt.edu/H++/), openmm (https://openmm.org/), and py3Dmol (https://github.com/avirshup/py3dmol), as well as open babel (https://github.com/openbabel/openbabel) are the main components of this protocal.
 The force field used is Amber (https://ambermd.org/AmberModels.php) for protein and GAFF (http://ambermd.org/antechamber/gaff.html) for small molecule.

-This is designed only for learning purpose, anyone with commercial purpose might need to check out by themself if they need a commercial license in relation to some certain package, even these are all "open source".
+This is designed only for learning purposes.
+Anyone with commercial purposes might need to check out by themself if they need a commercial license for some certain package, even if these are all "open source".

 # Usage
-It is assumed you already got anaconda installed on your Linux/Mac computer, visit https://docs.anaconda.com/# to get one if not installed.
+It is assumed you already got anaconda installed on your Linux/Mac computer.
+Visit https://docs.anaconda.com/# to get one if not installed.
 ```
 git clone https://github.com/quantaosun/Ambertools-OpenMM-MD.git
 ```
 ```
 cd Ambertools-OpenMM-MD
 ```
-Create a new Conda environment named "Ambertools-OpenMM-MD " (noly run this for the 1st time)
+Create a new Conda environment named "Ambertools-OpenMM-MD " (only run this for the 1st time)
 ```
 conda create -n Ambertools-OpenMM-MD python=3.8.8
 ```